oracle-terraform-modules/terraform-oci-vcn/examples/custom_route_rules/README.md

 In addition, a Local Peering Gateway is created at the root of the configuration (not managed by the module) : `terraform-oci-lpg`

-This diagram shows what will be created by this example.
+This diagram illustrates what will be created by this example.

 ![diagram](https://github.com/oracle-terraform-modules/terraform-oci-vcn/blob/main/docs/images/custom_route_rules.drawio.PNG?raw=true&sanitize=true)